Get a certificate to verify the status of your overseas business

 Verify the business status of overseas businesses established outside the UK using form VAT66A.

-Use form VAT66A to verify the status of your overseas business when making Part 21 of the VAT Regulations 1995 claims for VAT incurred in the UK.
+You can use form VAT66A to verify the status of your overseas business when making Part 21 of the VAT Regulations 1995 claims for VAT incurred in the UK.

 When you claim for the first time, and every 12 months after that, you must give HMRC an official certificate proving that you’re registered as business in your own country.
 The certificate must be an original and show:

 - the name, address and official stamp of the authorising body